 Industry-Leading Platinum Refiners

-Platinum and other platinum group metals (PGM) like palladium, rhodium, and iridium are among the rarest minerals mined from geological sources.
+Platinum and other platinum group metals (PGM) are among the rarest materials on earth and refining platinum correctly demands specialist equipment, certified laboratory analysis, and decades of handling experience.
+Mid-States is one of the few platinum refining companies in the U.S. with the in-house capability to melt, sample, and assay the full range of PGM scrap, from jewelry and medical electrodes to thermocouple wire and laboratory crucibles, delivering accurate, transparent settlements to commercial clients nationwide.
 The largest and most significant concentrations are found in South Africa and the Siberian region of Russia alongside vast nickel, copper, and chromium deposits.

 The number of diverse uses for platinum and other platinum group metals includes jewelry, aerospace, electronics, medical instruments, emissions reduction, chemical processing, petroleum refining, glass manufacturing and renewable energy.